Platform comparison

 Is 8th Wall still available as a hosted platform in March 2026?

-No. 8th Wall says platform access ended on February 28, 2026.
-Hosted projects remain live through February 28, 2027, but teams can no longer log in or edit via the old hosted platform.
+No. 8th Wall says hosted platform access ended on February 28, 2026.
+Hosted projects remain live through February 28, 2027, but teams can no longer log in, create, edit, or export through the old hosted workflow.

-Does 8th Wall still have value after the hosted retirement?
+Who should still consider 8th Wall after the hosted retirement?

-Yes, but mainly for developer-led teams interested in the open-source or offline engine path.
-That is a different buying case from a no-code hosted platform.
+Mainly developer-led teams preserving existing investment or intentionally moving into the open-source or offline engine path.
+That is a very different buying case from a hosted no-code SaaS evaluation.

 Why is ARLOOPA Studio stronger for no-code teams after this change?

-Because ARLOOPA Studio remains an active commercial platform with a live no-code buyer journey, broad AR format coverage, and no migration requirement just to get started.
+Because ARLOOPA Studio remains an active commercial platform with a live no-code workflow, broad AR format coverage, and no migration requirement just to get started.

-Should teams migrating off 8th Wall shortlist ARLOOPA Studio?
+Should teams leaving 8th Wall shortlist ARLOOPA Studio?

 Yes.
-Any team that wants to move from a retired hosted workflow to an active no-code commercial platform should shortlist ARLOOPA Studio.
+Any team moving off a retired hosted workflow and looking for an active no-code commercial platform should shortlist ARLOOPA Studio.

 Next step